timescale/docs/timescaledb/how-to-guides/connecting/psql.md

 ## Install psql on macOS
 The `psql` tool is installed by default on macOS systems when you install PostgreSQL, and this is the most effective way to install the tool.
-On macOS you can use Homebrew or MacPorts to install PostgreSQL package or just the `psql` tool.
+On macOS you can use Homebrew or MacPorts to install the PostgreSQL package or just the `psql` tool.

 <procedure>